-1.00 BRIEFING ON THE LOCAL GOVERNMENT & ELECTIONS (WALES) BILL 1.01 The Bill is the culmination of many years of discussion on a range of issues which included reorganisation, performance and the electoral franchise.
+1.00 BRIEFING ON THE LOCAL GOVERNMENT & ELECTIONS (WALES) BILL 1.01 Members will be aware that this Bill is the culmination of many years of discussion a range of issues which included reorganisation, performance and the electoral franchise.
 The report submitted to Council on 28th January 2020 provided details of the history: Draft Local Government (Wales) Bill - November 2015 Consultation on Electoral Reform - October 2017 Reforming Local Government: Resilient and Renewed - Welsh Government White Paper - January 2017 Consultation on Powers and Flexibilities - January 2018 Strengthening Local Government: Delivering for People Welsh Government Green Paper - June 2018.
-1.02 When Council considered the Bill at an early stage (28th January 2020), it contained a number of significant elements.
+1.02 As Members will recall from Council's consideration of the Bill at an early stage (28th January 2020), it contained a number of significant elements.
 Following the consultative process, not all of those have been included within the Bill which was passed by the Senedd on 18th November 2020.
-The key points of the Bill, which will have the greatest impact on the work of the Council are: Changes to the electoral franchise (see paragraph 1.03 and 1.04 below); Public accessibility (see paragraph 1.05 below); Corporate Joint Committees (as previously considered by Cabinet on 15th December) Council performance and accountability and the Audit Committee (see paragraph 1.06 below) To assist the Committee in considering the Bill, we have provided the Flintshire context, and some comments, in italics, where necessary.
+The key points of the Bill, which will have the greatest impact on the work of the Council are: • Changes to the electoral franchise (see paragraph 1.03 and 1.04 below); • Public accessibility (see paragraph 1.05 below); • Corporate Joint Committees (as previously considered by Cabinet on 15th December) • Council performance and accountability and the Audit Committee (see paragraph 1.06 below) To assist Members in considering the Bill, we have provided the Flintshire context, and some comments, in italics, where necessary.
 An implementation schedule is also attached for information.
+1.03 Extension of the franchise to 16 year olds and foreign citizens.
+Our Electoral Registration team is already working on this.
+We recognise the inherent difficulties in running dual elections in May based on two different franchises.
+For example, 16 and 17 year olds will be able to vote in the National Assembly elections, but not for the Police & Crime Commissioner elections.
+The county and community/town council elections which are scheduled for May 2022 will have 16 and 17 year olds participating.